plone/cookiecutter-volto/volto_addon/{{ cookiecutter.addon_name }}/README.md

 ## Installation

-### Into a @plone/generator-volto Volto based project
+To install your project, you must choose the method appropriate to your version of Volto.

-This is the official way to do it in Volto 17 and before.
+### Volto 17 and earlier

 Create a new Volto project (you can skip this step if you already have one):